wangerekaharun/StreamLocationSharing/README.md

 Here's a breakdown of the code above:

-1. This are top level variables for your map view, google map and location that you get from the attachement.
+1. This are top level variables for your <code>MapView</code>, <code>GoogleMap</code> and a <code>LatLng</code> object for location that you get from the attachement.
-2. This the method responsible for rendering your custom attachement UI
+2. This the method responsible for rendering your custom attachement UI.
+In this method, you only need to change the UI for attachements that have location.
+The other attachments remain unchanged.
 3. Here, you're getting the location data that you passed on your message using the <code>location</code>key that you defined earlier.
+There'
 4. You're calling the <code>createLocationView</code> which is responsible for inflating the view.
-5. Here you're initializing the <code>mapView</code> and also calling the <code>getMapAsync()</code>
+5. Here you're initializing the <code>mapView</code> and also calling the <code>getMapAsync()</code> which sets a callback object which will be triggered when the GoogleMap instance is ready to be used by our class.
-6. Youre overriding the <code>oNMapReady</code> method which is called when the map is loaded.
+6. Youre overriding the <code>onMapReady</code> method which is called when the map is ready to be used.
 In this method you update the map to show the location you added on your attachment.

 With the custom factory set, you now need to notify the <code>MessageListView</code> of the <code>LocationAttachmentViewFactory</code>.
 You do this as shown in the code below: